macman123/plasmid_network_analysis/readme.txt

 ## SCORING SIMILARITY ##
 ########################

-The scripts for scoring similarity between pairs od plasmid sequences can be found in, evidently, scoring_similarity/ directory.
+The scripts for scoring similarity between pairs od plasmid sequences can be found in the scoring_similarity/ directory.
 The exact Jaccard index (JI) is used to score similarity between plasmids.
 BinDash (https://github.com/zhaoxiaofei/bindash) software was used to compute the JI.
 A requirement to implement the scripts is a text file with paths to individual plasmid sequences